H3LP3RS/HELP/app/src/main/java/com/github/h3lp3rs/h3lp/messaging/CommunicationProtocol.md

   of the protocol is then to be able to generate a unique, shared conversation id between the helpee and any helper willing to help without sharing personal information nor communication between the helpers.
+* Caution: as an implementation optimization, we now use the emergency id in the stead of what we called the helpeeId, indeed, they were both unique to each emergency and could thus serve the same use (keeping them both would have induced unnecessary duplication and complication of code).
+The protocol is still exactly the same.

 To keep the conversation anonymous, we have devised the following protocol:
 1. When a user needs help, they generate a unique id (which we'll call helpeeId) and send it as